 There is no best time to visit the Partnachklamm because all seasons are beautiful.

-- Summer – The gorge is a welcome place to hang out in the heat.
-It’s nice and cool between those rocks.
+- Summer — The gorge is a great place to hang out during hot summer days.
+It's nice and cool between those rocks.

-- Autumn – Yes it’s getting colder but the colorfully vibrant tree leaves make it look like a surreal zen adventure.
+- Autumn —Yes, it's getting colder, but the colorful, vibrant tree leaves make it look like a surreal zen adventure.

 June to September – 8 am to 8 pm